• Skip to main content

 Prospective applicants can view the Status by State for the Baylor Clinical Psychology Doctoral Program here.

 Please note whether our program meets or does not meet licensure requirements for the state you plan to practice in.
-Please contact the program at Christine_Limbers@baylor.edu with any questions about this information.
+If you have any questions about this information, please contact the program at Christine_Limbers@baylor.edu.

 Department of Psychology and Neuroscience